 Figure’s minimum credit score requirement is a reasonable 620.
 If your score is low, however, expect to pay a higher interest rate and fee with a lower CLTV.

 If you decide to move forward with your loan application, Figure runs a hard credit inquiry.

 Few home equity lenders allow HELOCs against investment properties and second homes.
 But Figure does.

-Just don’t expect the pricing or CLTV to be the same.
-For second homes and investment properties, Figure charges more in interest and origination fees, and you can expect a lower CLTV as well.
 Figure also requires a higher minimum credit score of 680 when you borrow against an investment property.